wx7security/HabboInj/README.md

 5. navegate to your room, and select the item you want to script.

-6. Cancel the Sofwarw with Ctrl+C and you will see a .txt file with the packet.

-7. Open the Packet editor, and follow the instructions for the desired packet.
+6. Open the Packet editor, and follow the instructions for the desired packet.

 ```